DANNYDEE93/Deployment4/README.md

 <ins> **Additions to Jenkinsfile through VS code editor** </ins>

-The changes I made to the Jenkinsfile includes the dependencies to sustain the virtual environment for the build stage, saves the test stage results, and deletes old builds and running processes attached to them.
+The changes I made to the Jenkinsfile includes the dependencies to sustain the virtual environment for the build stage, save the test stage results, and delete old builds and running processes attached to them.
 The script also installs dependencies for Gunicorn and Flask applications to run as a HTTP web server that runs python applications.
-The web server can then run as a daemon or an automated dormant background process to handle client requests when necessary preventing the server from getting overwhelmed.
+The Gunicorn server can then run as a daemon or an automated dormant background process to handle client requests when necessary, preventing the server from getting overwhelmed.

 ____________________________________________________________________________